Ukraine accuses Russia of massacre, city strewn with bodies - NewsBreak

 One resident, who refused to give his name out of fear for his safety, said that Russian troops went building to building and took people out of the basements where they were hiding, checking their phones for any evidence of anti-Russian activity and taking them away or shooting them.

-Hanna Herega, another resident, said Russian troops started shooting at a neighbor who had gone out to gather wood for heating.
+Hanna Herega, another resident, said Russian troops shot a neighbor who had gone out to gather wood for heating.

 The AP also saw two bodies, that of a man and a woman, wrapped in plastic that residents said they had covered and placed in a shaft until a proper funeral could be arranged.